zhwa/mlir-example/ch.4.Tensor-bufferization/BUFFERIZATION_GUIDE.md

-# MLIR-JIT GEMM: Implementation Guide
+# MLIR-JIT GEMM: Bufferization Implementation Guide

 This comprehensive guide covers both the high-level API design and the low-level bufferization implementation details.